vaj4088/MailNotifier/README.md

 # MailNotifier
 Access a web site when mail arrives.
-ITTT will send a text message when the web site is accessed.
+Aiden's Home Assistant home automation will send a messages when the home automation web site is accessed.